JoeAlamo/rabbitmq-website/blog/2024-08-08-quroum-queues-in-4.0/index.md

 This is less of a feature and more an internal change, but certainly worth mentioning.
-Up until now, if a RabbitMQ node was restarted, all quorum queues on that node had to read through all of their data (the RAFT log) since the last snapshot to re-build their in-memory state.
+Up until now, if a RabbitMQ node was restarted, all quorum queues on that node had to read through all of their data (the Raft log) since the last snapshot to re-build their in-memory state.
 For example, if you publish a few million messages to a quorum queue right now and then restart a node, you will see that after the node is up, the queue will report `0` ready messages for quite some time (at least a few seconds) and you won't be able to start consuming these messages.
 The queue is simply not yet ready to serve traffic - it's still reading the data from disk (note: this doesn't mean that all that data is then kept in memory, a vast majority of it is not, but an index / summary of the queue data is).
 Starting with RabbitMQ 4.0, quorum queues create checkpoint files which include the state of the queue at a certain point in time.
-Upon startup, the queue can read the most recent checkpoint and only the part of the RAFT log from that point in time.
+Upon startup, the queue can read the most recent checkpoint and only the part of the Raft log from that point in time.
 These means that quorum queues take significantly less time to start.

 For example, a RabbitMQ node with one quorum queue containing 10 million 12-byte messages, takes